 Finishing rehab is a huge accomplishment, but it does not mean that a person’s substance use disorder is “cured.”
 In fact, substance use disorders are chronic conditions that can never be fully eradicated.
 Rehabs provide people with the skills and tools they need to continually treat their addictions to keep them in check.
 Making use of these tools can allow people to live without cravings, much as taking high blood pressure medication can prevent people from experiencing the symptoms of high blood pressure.

 After finishing a drug or alcohol rehabilitation program, recovering addicts return to their normal lives.
 They will associate with friends and family, go to work, and engage in hobbies and recreational activities.
 While these are all positive things, all of these people and activities can trigger a return of cravings if people do not do essential work to maintain their sobriety.
+Adjusting to life after rehab is an essential step to maintain sobriety.

 The vast majority of relapses occur during the first few months after a person finishes rehab.
 During this vulnerable transitional period, it is essential to have a strong plan in place to ensure that sobriety is maintained.
 No one wants all of their hard work in rehab going to waste!